| [ Project Plans | Essential

 they were treated differently than others?
 How did people react

-In this project, students will develop skills of critical and creative
+to racism?
+Is prejudice still an issue?
+Project Explanation In this project, students will develop skills of critical and creative

 thinking as they analyze the perspectives of various visible minority